 Simple: constituting a basic element: fundamental

-The processes which make up the organization should only include tasks which contribute to the company’s ultimate goals of quality, well-being, and profit.
+The processes which make up the organization should only include tasks that contribute to the company’s ultimate goals of quality, well-being, and profit.
 Likewise, those same processes should also remove any tasks which are redundant, wasteful, or simply not “fundamental.”

-In fact, deliberate design of an organization follows Picasso’s steps.
+In fact, the deliberate design of an organization follows Picasso’s steps.
 The growth of an organization adds processes and staff at a rapid pace.
 The goal at that point is to survive and meet objectives.
-Following the initial growth, however, the processes that were created to overcome the need for growth will likely be inefficient.
+Following the initial growth, however, the processes created to overcome the need for growth will likely be inefficient.

 At this point, there are two available paths: